 - Public-private partnerships

-As the medical device community conducts more patient preference studies, CDRH gains a better understanding of the values patients have and the tradeoffs they are willing to make to have access to medical devices.
+As the medical device community conducts more patient preference studies, CDRH gains a better understanding of the values patients have and the tradeoffs they are willing to make.

 Patient preference information can inform the design of a medical device, impact how a clinical study is designed, and be used to understand the impact of the clinical study results on patients.
 This information can help CDRH by: